Failure Is A Step In The Right Direction.

 When my wrong choices chained me to the misery of failure and left me with nothing to hope in, I remembered Jesus.

-I want his rules.
-I want absolutes.
-I need a solid foundation.
-I want the truth, not a self-willed existence that leaves me accountable to no one.
+I want his rules, his absolutes, a solid foundation, and the truth, not a self-willed existence that leaves me accountable to no one.

 I am not a failure because I need Jesus.